jamduf/senior-thesis/src/project/README.md

 <img src="../../docs/images/lassotoolex_8.png" width="350">

-*Figure 8: Completed seam pairing layout.*

 ---

-# Exporting the Pattern
+## Exporting the Pattern

-Press `J` to export all saved panels and seam relationships into the .json filetype.
+Press `J` to export all saved panels and seam relationships into the KSON filetype.

 The exported format is compatible with the downstream geometry and ML pipeline.

+Further instructions on using the exported JSON file to run the model are located in the main `readme` file.

 ---